 When a man’s ways please the Lord, he makes even his enemies to be at peace with him.
-(AKA turn an enemy into a friend. – Proverbs 16:7
+(In other words how to turn an enemy into a friend. – Proverbs 16:7

 In second grade our teachers would march us in single-file lines from one room to another, often passing other classes in the meantime.
 One day we passed a line of first graders.
 When I made eye-contact with a new girl I had never seen before she stuck her tongue out at me.
 The next time my class passed her class in the hall she did the same again, and so on for several weeks.
 I’d like to think I was more ladylike than her but at some point I began sticking my tongue out at her as well.